-Offered by Father Matthew Dallman, Obl.S.B., for the Parish of Tazewell County on The Last Sunday after The Epiphany, 2019.
+Homily offered by Father Matthew C. Dallman, Obl.S.B., for the Parish of Tazewell County on the Fourth Sunday in Lent, 2021.

 Our Lenten journey today reaches its halfway point.
 We have three Sundays in Lent under our belt, and three more to go before we celebrate Holy Easter, and the eternal life made available to us through the Resurrection of Our Lord Jesus Christ.
 The word that begins our Mass today is “rejoice,” and this is always the word that traditionally begins the Mass on this the Fourth Sunday in Lent, popularly known in the western Church as “Mothering Sunday.”
 Rejoice, the verse from Isaiah reads, “all ye that have mourned.”
 And what are we mourning for but for our sins: the sins that we have committed, we mourn for, wishing we would not have committed them.
 And indeed we mourn that we commit sins at all, and we mourn that we seem unable to not commit sins.
 This is captured so poignantly by Saint Paul is last week’s Epistle, when he wrote to us saying “I do not do what I want, but I do the very thing I hate,” and “For I do not do the good I want, but the evil I do not want is what I do.”
 The reality of this hits us like a ton of bricks.
 Paul’s lament is our lament.
 And it seems there is little if anything we can do about it.